bamblebam/steganographinator/README.md

 ## What is Steganography?
-Steganography is the art of hiding a message inside another message.
+* Steganography is the art of hiding a message inside another message.
 In our case, we will hide a text message inside an image.
-An image will most propably go unnotified, most of the people will not suspect a message hidden inside of an image.
+* An image will most probably go unnotified, most of the people will not suspect a message hidden inside of an image.

 ## Objective :
 * To provide a WebPage which will allow you to upload an Image and Enter a Plain-Text Message associated with it while assigning a specific key value to it.